Criminal Behaviours explores Psychopathy -

 "Recent research has shown that the personality and behavioral characteristics of female offenders categorized as psychopathic using the PCL–R (Hare, 1991) resemble those of psychopathic men (for a review, see Vitale & Newman, 2001b).
 However, it appears that other aspects of the syndrome observed in men may not be present in women." - Sutton, SK. et al (2002)

-Due to having this gender comparison it is now thought that psychopaths do recognise and feel emotions to some degree, studies into emotional regulation and that the way their mind connects situations to emotions is either delayed or faulty resulting in a lack of remorse or guilt and low eroticism.
+Due to having this gender comparison it is now thought that psychopaths do recognise and feel emotions to some degree, studies into emotional regulation and that the way their mind connects situations to emotions is either delayed or faulty resulting in a lack of remorse or guilt and low neuroticism.

 "These and other laboratory data strongly support the clinical observation that one key component of psychopathy in men and women is abnormal emotion processing, especially in response to unpleasant or threatening stimuli.
 The implications for such a fundamental deficit are profound.
 Further investigation should aim to clarify the processes underlying psychopathic individuals" - Sutton, SK. et al (2002)

-Women also seem to have different patterns of behaviours historically to males, they don't seem to display anti social traits or traits of conduct disorder until later in adolescence.
+Women also seem to have different patterns of behaviours historically to males, they don't seem to display antisocial traits or traits of conduct disorder until later in adolescence.
 The types of crimes they commit also seem to differ, while males have higher rates of sexual and violent offending women have higher rates of manipulative or fraudulent behaviours and offending.

 Women with psychopathy will use manipulation as a tool to a greater degree in comparison to males, for example the female psychopath will often verbally and emotionally coerce others into doing their dirty work for them.
 They like to take a more hands off approach and use the trust of others to their benefit.

+Socially these women will use their status to isolate others through verbal and psychological tactics things such as spreading rumours to discredit a person, or manipulating others into bullying them until the person becomes easy to abuse and control.
 In this regard you can see how the female is more aware of her emotions and how to use them to control others in comparison to a man who will rely on many of his physical attributes such as size and strength to control and over power others.

 Psychopathy and childhood